jorgenmk/ntn-docs/readme.md

     /* eci_reference: "ecef_greenwich" */
     ground_position: {

-Now uncomment the line containing "eci_reference" so it becomes like below, but do note the added comma:
+Now uncomment the line containing "eci_reference" so it becomes like below.
+Note the trailing comma at the end of the eci_reference line; this is required for proper JSON‑style syntax:

     /* Uncomment based on UE interpretation of the ECI reference frame */
     eci_reference: "ecef_greenwich",